neondatabase/reusable-workflows/README.md

 ## Neon Branch Management Workflow 🚀
 This GitHub action:
-- creates a new Neon branches for new, reopened, updated PRs
+- creates Neon branches for new, reopened, and updated PRs
-- reset Neon branches based on `Reset Neon Branch` label
+- resets Neon branches based on the `Reset Neon Branch` label
 - deletes Neon branches for closed PRs

 Here is an example of how to use it: